← Back to projects

 }

-Dynamic JSON: CodableValue
+Dynamic JSON with CodableValue

 CodableValue is an enum that can represent several primitive and composite JSON types while still conforming to Codable: